 The man thrummed his fingers on the wheel.
 “Slemings.”

 “Bingo!”
 Cadence snapped her fingers.

 Hideyoshi gasped.
 “I didn’t know you went to an esteemed university, Cadence!”

 “There’s a lot that you don’t know about me, Hide.”

 The old man’s brows shot up.
 “Really now?”
 He looked them up and down again as if re-evaluating their worth.

 “I’m studyin’ medicine,” Nico interjected with a frighteningly friendly smile.
 “I’ve got two more years t’go.”

-“Makes sense for how you got to visit those Twin Cities if you can afford to go to a place like that…” The old man stroked his chin before glancing behind Wilhelm where Marionette squirmed in her human prison between Stein and Bergmann.
+“Makes sense for how you got to visit that Twin Cities if you can afford to go to a school like that…” The old man stroked his chin before glancing behind Wilhelm where Marionette squirmed in her human prison between Stein and Bergmann.
 “Is everything alright, miss?”